 A commercial pilot wouldn’t get far without a crew, and the world will always need new pilots.
 This course section provides a dual focus of preparing you to both manage a crew, and to instruct others in the art of piloting.

-Upon successful completion of the bachelors in aeronautics degree and passing of related exams, you will be well-equipped as an Airline Pilot, Copilot or Flight Engineer.
-You will be able to enter this field ahead of the game, based on the extensive knowledge that you have obtained during your Bachelor of Science degree studies.
+Upon successful completion of the Bachelor of Science in Aeronautics degree and passing of related exams, you will be well-equipped as an Airline Pilot, Co-pilot or Flight Engineer.
+You will have a good foundation based on the extensive knowledge that you have obtained during your Bachelor of Science degree studies.
 Graduates of this program may work for airlines, cargo carriers, tour and charter operators, flight schools, and in a variety of other agencies as professional pilots.